Krisha McCoy, MS

 Untreated hyperthyroidism in pregnancy is associated with:

 Mild hyperthyroidism during pregnancy is often monitored closely without therapy.
-In some cases, you may need to take medicine.
-If antithyroid medicines do not work,
+In some cases, you may need to take medication.
+If antithyroid medications do not work,

 of your thyroid gland may be done.
 It is rarely recommended during pregnancy.
 Treatment with radioiodine destroys the thyroid gland.
 It is not done during pregnancy because of risk to the fetus.

-There are no known guidelines to prevent thyroid disorders in pregnancy.
-If you think you are at risk for this disorder, talk to your doctor.
+There are no current guidelines to prevent thyroid disorders in pregnancy.

 The American Congress of Obstetricians and Gynecologists